My License key does not seem to work.

 Why there is there "N/A" displayed for some of the statistical & status information?

 Not all Wireless cards can display all statistical & status information.
-This is because some wireless adapter device drivers don't fully support the Microsoft standard Network Driver Interface Specification (NDIS) for 802.11.
-In fact during our testing we found most cards only support a subset of the potential information.
+This is because some wireless adapter device drivers do not fully support the Microsoft standard Network Driver Interface Specification (NDIS) for 802.11.
+In fact during our testing, we found most cards only support a subset of the potential information.
 WirelessMon displays "N/A" when no information is provided by the device driver.

 The bandwidth of my wireless network card decreases when WirelessMon is running, why?